takehiro177/LLMTwin-databricks-cohere/README.md

 * Technical Blog Writing: Generates high-quality technical blog posts based on the retrieve knowledge from the resource and finetuned on original writing in Substack post by finetuning Cohere chat model.

 ## Architecture
-The architecture of the TwinLLM project includes the following components:
+The architecture of the LLM Twin project includes the following components:

 * Data Ingestion: Collects data from GitHub repositories, PDFs, and other technical resources through structured streaming process.
 * Data Processing: Preprocesses the collected data for vector search and creating vector index on Databricks for RAG.
-* LLM model finetuning: Utilizes Cohere LLM Platform and finetune Cohere’s language models and Mosaic AI for serving TwinLLM as endpoint.
+* LLM model finetuning: Utilizes Cohere LLM Platform and finetune Cohere’s language models and Mosaic AI for serving LLM Twin as endpoint.
 * Deployment: Deploys the finetuned LLM model on Databricks for real-time and chat agent Application usage in Databricks.
 * Blog Generation: Generates technical blog posts based on user queries and the learned knowledge.